Global Lie-Tresse theorem: Introduction

 \end{theorem}

-In other words, we have the following stabilization of singularities: By Rosenlicht theorem the action on $\E^k$ has a geometric quotient outside the proper singularity set $S_k$ for all $k>0$.
+Consequently, we have the following stabilization of singularities: By Rosenlicht's theorem \cite{R$_1$} (see \S \ref{S21}) the action on $\E^k$ has a geometric quotient outside a proper set $S_k$ of singularities for all $k>0$.
 Then for some number $l$ (which can exceed the order of the pseudogroup $G$), we have: $\pi_{k,l}(S_k)\subset S_l$ for $k\ge l$.

-Denote by $\mathfrak{P}_l(\E)$ the algebra of functions on $\E^\infty$ (this means $\cup_k\pi_{\infty,k}^*(\mathcal{F}(\E^k))$) that are smooth by the base variables, rational by the fibers of $\pi_l:J^l\to M$ and polynomial by higher jets of order $k>l$.\footnote{Alternatively one can study the field of functions that are smooth by the base variables and rational by the fibers.
-The theory applies to this class as well.} We will look for differential invariants among such functions.
+Denote by $\mathfrak{P}_l(\E)$ the algebra of functions on $\E^\infty$ (this means $\cup_k\pi_{\infty,k}^*(\mathcal{F}(\E^k))$) that are smooth in the base variables, rational in the fiber variables of $\pi_l:J^l\to M$ and polynomial in the higher jets of order $k>l$.\footnote{Ultimately, when $l\to\infty$, we get functions that are smooth in the base variables and rational on the fibers.
+The theory applies to this class as well (and is simpler).} We will look for differential invariants among such functions, which we call {\it rational-polynomial}.

-Our second result is the global Lie-Tresse theorem for pseudogroup actions on differential equations (it includes the important case of un-constrained action, when $\E^l=J^l$ is the full jet-space).
+Our second main result is the global Lie-Tresse theorem for pseudogroup actions on differential equations (it includes the important case of un-constrained action, when $\E^l=J^l$ is the entire jet-space).

 \begin{theorem} With the assumptions of the previous theorem, there exists a number $l$ and a Zariski closed invariant proper subset $S\subset\E^l$ such that the algebra $\mathfrak{P}_l(\E)^G$ of differential invariants separates the regular orbits from $\E^\infty\setminus\pi_{\infty,l}^{-1}(S)$ and is finitely generated in the following sense.